magnusfroste/privateai-chhatspace/PRD.md

-# AutoVersio - Product Requirements Document
+# Privateai-chatspace - Product Requirements Document

 ## Executive Summary

-AutoVersio is a modern, self-hosted LLM chat application with RAG (Retrieval-Augmented Generation) support, designed to be a ChatGPT-like interface for local LLM inference.
+Privateai-chatspace is a modern, self-hosted LLM chat application with RAG (Retrieval-Augmented Generation) support, designed to be a ChatGPT-like interface for local LLM inference.
 The application provides a clean, dark-themed chat experience with workspace organization, document upload capabilities, and seamless integration with external LLM and embedding services.

+**Deployment Status**: Successfully deployed and operational on Easypanel platform with full functionality including RAG, chat streaming, and document management.

 ## Core Features